 The per capita income in Valley Center in 2010 was $32,304, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $129,216 for a family of four.
 However, Valley Center contains both very wealthy and poor people as well.

 Valley Center is a very ethnically-diverse town.
 The people who call Valley Center home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valley Center residents report their race to be White, followed by Native American.
+The greatest number of Valley Center residents report their race to be White, followed by Asian.
 Valley Center also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.96% of the town’s residents.
-Important ancestries of people in Valley Center include German, Irish, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 17.23% of the town’s residents.
+Important ancestries of people in Valley Center include German, English, Irish, Italian, and Polish.

 The most common language spoken in Valley Center is English.
 Other important languages spoken here include Spanish and Italian.